 A new independent film that was released this year is the most exciting thing that has happened to the esthetic appreciation of boxing in a very long time.

 122 years after William K.L.
-Dickson first shot a six round bout between Mike Leonard and Jack Cushing, the boxing film remains the medium's most reliable and long-running genres.
+Dickson first shot a six-round bout between Mike Leonard and Jack Cushing, the boxing film remains one of the medium's most reliable and long-running genres.
 While it might continue to deliver a certain consistency, though, the boxing picture doesn't always offer in innovation any more.

 It's not necessarily a problem of quality.
-Hands of Stone hasn't really been a critical favorite, but The Bleeder and Bleed For This are competently made and have been well-received, but they all follow a pattern we've seen so many times before that it starts to feel as rote as the first basic combination drilled into your head by your very first coach: A true story (or a story inspired by a real-life boxer).
+While Hands of Stone hasn't really been a critical favourite, The Bleeder and Bleed For This are competently made and have been well-received.
+But they all follow a pattern we've seen so many times before that it starts to feel as rote as the first basic combination drilled into your head by your very first coach: a true story (or a story inspired by a real-life boxer).
 A traditional hero's journey.
 A training montage at some point along the way.
-A victory—either sporting or moral, or both—inside the ring.
+A victory – either sporting or moral, or both – inside the ring.
 Four decades after Rocky first delighted us we have now settled into a pattern where we can, with the rare exception, predict even the best boxing films down to each individual narrative beat and choreographed punch.

 There was one movie that came out this year that gave us a whole new hope for the genre, though.
 The Fits, an independent film that premiered to rapturous praise at Sundance last January and received a theatrical release in the summer, isn't technically a boxing picture.
 Or perhaps it's more accurate to say that it's not just a boxing picture.
 Director Anna Rose Holmer has described it as a dance film.
 It's also about mass hysteria in close-knit groups of adolescent women in the tradition of Picnic At Hanging Rock and The Falling (yes, that is an actual subgenre of films).
 But boxing is a part of the world that it portrays, and the way that Holmer, her co-writers, her choreographers, and her brilliant young stars work with the sport is exciting and refreshing.
 It's unlike anything we've really seen on screen before.